CNA-Tech/PKS-Ninja/LabGuides/IntroToK8sPlaneSpotter-IK9674/readme.md

 </details>
 <br/>

-3.2 List the contents of the planespotter directory, observe the different subdirectories for each application component, docs and for kubernetes manifests
+3.2 List the contents of the planespotter directory, observe the different subdirectories for each application component, docs and for kubernetes manifests as shown in the image below

 <details><summary>Screenshot 3.2</summary>
 <img src="Images/2018-10-19-03-25-42.png">